Skip to main content

 In the eternal debate over whether a gas, charcoal, or pellet grill is better for outdoor cooking, there is no wrong answer.

-If you’re cooking your food on the grill instead of inside the house, it will capture that beautiful charred essence and smoky flavor from cooking over open flames.
-You likely already have strong opinions on the topic of gas versus charcoal, or you may already be a pellet grill proponent, and we’re not here to change your mind.
+When cooking food on the grill instead of inside, it captures that beautiful char and smokey flavor from cooking over open flames.
+You likely already have strong opinions on the topic of gas versus charcoal.
+Perhaps you may already be a pellet grill proponent.
+We’re not here to change your mind.

-If you’re still on the fence on the subject, however, here are the pros and cons of using each type of grill to help you choose the right one for you.
+If you’re still on the fence on the subject, here are the pros and cons of using each type of grill.
+Hopefully, they help you choose the right one for you.
 Let’s talk about gas grills, first.

-This creates set-it-and-forget-it functionality—you don’t need to fiddle with dials or vents to reach the desired temperature.
+This creates set-it-and-forget-it functionality.
+You don’t need to fiddle with dials or vents to reach the temperature you want.
 It also means you’ll need access to an electrical outlet, so keep that in mind before picking up a portable pellet grill.

-Pellet grills are usually used at low temperatures to smoke meat, but they can also be used at higher temperatures.
-They also often have heat deflector plates that prevent direct searing and grill marks.
+Pellet grills usually operate at low temperatures to smoke meat.
+They can also work at higher temperatures.
+Pellet grills also often have heat deflector plates that prevent direct searing and grill marks.

 Is An Electric Grill Better Than Gas Or Charcoal?